emqx/eip/active/0033-agent-registry.md

 feature addresses scalable agent discovery and avoids N-squared point-to-point integration complexity in multi-agent systems, while remaining compatible with existing MQTT deployments.

+## Terminology and Profiles

+- **A2A-over-MQTT transport profile**: The normative transport binding that defines topic model, MQTT 5 properties, and requester/responder behavior.
+- **Discovery topic profile**: The subset of the transport profile that defines retained Agent Card discovery topics and delivery semantics.
+- **Security profile**: An optional mode activated by `a2a-security-profile` that adds extra requirements (for example `ubsp-v1`).
+- When this document says "profile" without qualification, it refers to one of the above.
+Operational settings use terms like **feature**, **policy**, or **defaults**.

 ## Motivation